MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/out-of-tenant-overview.md

 [!Note] Because Teams users and Remote Assist users are all in Tenant ABC, they can each search for users they are allowed to search by searching that user's name, rather than searching their entire email address.

-### Scenario 1: Vendors and contractors using Remote Assist - Implementation
+### Vendors and contractors using Remote Assist Implementation

 If you are following the steps in the [Deploy HoloLens in a Commercial Environment](https://docs.microsoft.com/hololens/hololens-requirements#apps) article, go back to that document before implementing this solution.